umayrh/postgresql-action/README.md

 ### `postgres_extensions`

-* POSTGRES_EXTENSIONS - List of postgres extensions separated by space to install in template1 database.
+* POSTGRES_EXTENSIONS - List of postgres extensions separated by space to install in the 'public' database.
 * Default value is empty
 * Example: `uuid-ossp ltree`